 Rapini, also known as rabe, is a variety of turnip originating from the Mediterranean.
-It is a deep green vegetable that looks similar to broccolini although its florets are smaller and it produces yellow flowers which are edible.
+The vegetable’s deep green leaves look similar to broccolini although its florets are smaller, and it produces edible yellow flowers.

 What does rapini taste like?

-Note: You don’t have to blanch the rapini before frying.
-If you enjoy bitter food you can balance the dish by adding a sweet flavor like honey.
-Hoisin sauce is also a good option for including a mix of sweet and saltiness.
+A rapi dish can easily be balanced out by adding a sweet flavor like honey.
+Hoisin sauce is also a good option for incorporating sweet and salty tastes.

 Find out more about rabe – watch the video

 Let’s start with rapini and rabe: they’re both the same.
 Check out the table below to see how broccolini and rapini differ.

 |Appearance||Similar to broccolini with small yellow flowers, larger leaves and smaller florets.||Dark green, similar to broccoli but with longer, thinner stalks and smaller florets.|

 |Taste||Pungent and bitter - the flavor reduces once cooked.||Similar to broccoli.
 Earthy, mild flavor.|

 |How to eat||Best to blanch then sautee.||Best cooked: blanched, sauteed, roasted, steamed.|

 Rapini is a year-round vegetable although its peak season runs from the end of fall through to early spring.
 Rapini thrives when grown in sunny conditions although it is quite hardy and will tolerate partial shade.